ebonnal/streamable/README.md

 - The **retry** logic: be gentle with APIs, 2 retries each waiting 5 seconds can definitely help.
 For this the [`retrying` module](https://github.com/rholder/retrying) is great and let you decorate your transformation and destination functions with a retrying logic.

-- The logic to **catch** exceptions of a given type.
-Also, we typically want to catch errors and seamlessly proceed with the integration until completion.
-For instance, if you have 1000 records to integrate and encounter an exception at the 236th record due to a malformed record, it is often more favorable to successfully integrate 999 records and raise after the interation has completed compared to skipping 763 valid records prematurely.
+- The logic to **catch** exceptions of a given type, and if any raise after the integration completion.

 The ambition of `streamable` is to help us write these type of scripts in a **DRY** (Don't Repeat Yourself), **flexible**, **robust** and **readable** way.